abrennec/sose20_cc2/03_oop/readme.md

 ```

-However, in the current class specification, none of the above code will work because all of the member functions and variables have been declared **private**.
-If no further specificaton is given in the class specification, all members will be under private access level.
+However, in the current class definition, none of the above code will work because all of the member functions and variables have been declared **private**.
+If no further specificaton is given in the class definition, all members will be under private access level.

 **Access levels** help you define how you want your object be used and how you want the data members and function members be accessed **from outside of the class**.